Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): The Common Football Data Format

 The CDF specifies a minimal schema for five types of match data: match sheet data, video footage, event data, tracking data, and match meta data.
 However, it is not mandatory that all five types of data are available.
 The only two requirements on availability are that (1) match sheet data must be included, and (2) if either event or tracking data is provided, then match meta data must also be included.
 Additionally, if both event and tracking data are provided, these data sources should be synchronized in time and location (see e.g., \cite{oonk:databallpy,VanRoy2023:ETSY,AnzerxG2021,Anzer2022_xPass}).

-We now describe what fields must be collected for each data source, which are shown in bold in the corresponding tables.
-The tables also list optional fields which if collected must conform to the provided field names and possible values the field can take on.
-Note that if vendors wish to provide additional metrics, they may, however this should not circumvent the required or optional fields. \begin{description} \item[Match sheet data] As shown in Table~\ref{tab:cdf-matchdata-required}, the CDF collects the standard match information that is needed to manage a competition (e.g., league) and report a box score. \item[Video footage] Required meta information for the video footage are listed in Table~\ref{tab:cdf-video}.
+We now describe what fields must be collected for each data source, which are shown in bold in the corresponding tables. \begin{description} \item[Match sheet data] As shown in Table~\ref{tab:cdf-matchdata-required}, the CDF collects the standard match information that is needed to manage a competition (e.g., league) and report a box score. \item[Video footage] Required meta information for the video footage are listed in Table~\ref{tab:cdf-video}.
 Information like period starting whistles simplify video automation processes in combination with event and tracking data. \item[Event data] Table~\ref{tab:cdf-event-required} provides the schema for event data.
 The CDF only includes events that are either objective or whereby clear consensus exists on their definition (irrespective of the collection method): Events that do not meet this threshold are excluded from the CDF.
 The events that meet this requirement are listed in event\_(sub)type fields of the provided schema.\footnote{There is ongoing work from a FIFA expert group that is developing a touched-based event model~\cite{FIFA_2023_Whitepaper}. }